Renal Anaemia Management – A Patient Guide to Anaemia Treatments

 EPO therapy

-To correct your anaemia we may prescribe a manufactured EPO as an injection just under the skin, to do the work your kidneys no longer can do.
-EPO therapy is usually given monthly until your anaemia has been corrected but occasionally the dose or frequency may change depending on your blood results.
+EPO injection is usually given monthly, until your anaemia has been corrected, but occasionally the dose or frequency may change depending on your blood results.

-It is important that your blood pressure is monitored closely because as the EPO works and your haemoglobin rises, so can your blood pressure.
-Again this can be monitored by your practice nurse or district nurse.
+It is important that your blood pressure is monitored closely because, as the EPO works and your haemoglobin rises, so can your blood pressure.
+Again this can be monitored by you, your practice nurse, district nurse or dialysis nurse.

-For EPO to work effectively your body needs adequate iron stores and you may from time to time be asked to come in for an iron infusion, which is given via a drip, to ensure you have enough iron to help support the formation of good quality red blood cells.
+For EPO to work effectively your body needs adequate iron stores and you may from be asked to attend the hospital for an iron infusion, which is given via a drip, to ensure you have enough iron to support the formation of good quality red blood cells.
 Not all patients need to have EPO and sometimes giving iron is enough to correct your anaemia.
 You will be told if this applies to you.

 What happens afterwards?